Cisco

 Venture Round in 2001

-Response Networks provides business communications solutions aimed at enhancing responsiveness to clients, partners, and prospects.
+Response Networks is a provider of business communications solutions aimed at enhancing the speed and efficiency of interactions with clients, partners, and prospects.
 The company specializes in a range of products and services, including Virtual Phone Systems, Hosted VOIP, and Installed Communications Solutions.
-Targeting small and medium-sized businesses, Response Networks offers advanced voice networking capabilities.
-Additionally, the company provides maintenance and support services for various communication platforms, such as Avaya IP Office, Partner ACS, and Quick Edition.
-Through these services, Response Networks helps businesses improve their communication efficiency and effectiveness.
+Tailored primarily for small and medium-sized businesses, Response Networks focuses on delivering advanced voice networking capabilities.
+Additionally, the company offers maintenance and support services for various communication platforms, including Avaya IP Office, Partner ACS, and Quick Edition, ensuring reliable and effective communication for its customers.

 LightPointe